request/request/README.md

   }
 });
 ```

+`DigestAuth` handles both HTTP Basic and Digest Auththentication and allows multiple requests to be authenticated based upon a single challenge.
+The more limited, legacy `auth` option authenticates a single request only and is best suited to Basic Authentication.
+If both forms of authentication are specified, `digestAuth` will take precedence and `auth` will be ignored.

+The `request.digestAuth` function takes a username and an optional, perhaps null, password as arguments.
+An optional `options` object may be passed as the final argument.
+If the `sendImmediately` option tests true, Basic Authentication will be attempted until or unless a 401 response that includes a `WWW-Authenticate` header poses a different challenge.
+If a `cnonce` option is not provided, a random cnonce will be generated for Digest Authentication.
+The authenticator returned by the `request.digestAuth` function will retain any challenges recieved between requests and may be used with any number of requests.
+A [user-credentials](https://github.com/randymized/www-authenticate#user-credentials) object may replace the username and password arguments to `request.digestAuth`.

 If passed as an option, `auth` should be a hash containing values `user` || `username`, `password` || `pass`, and `sendImmediately` (optional).
 The method form takes parameters `auth(username, password, sendImmediately)`.